nodejs/security-wg/processes/security_release_process.md

 * Create a PR to update the Node.js version in the official docker images.
   * Checkout the docker-node repo
   * Run the update.sh script to update versions
-  * Update the changed files to remove all changes EXCEPT those which update the Node.js versions.
-At the request from docker (and because it is good practice) we limit the changes to those necessary in security updates.
+  * Update the changed files to **remove** all changes EXCEPT those which update the Node.js versions.
+At the request from docker (and because it is good practice) we limit the changes to those necessary in security updates
-  * Open a PR and get volunteer lined up earlier to approve.
+  * Open a PR and get volunteer lined up earlier to approve
-  * Merge the PR with the merge button.
+  * Merge the PR with the merge button
   * Checkout the [official-images](https://github.com/docker-library/official-images)
     repository
   * In the docker-node repository run the